NativeForms/framework-src/README.md

 $ npm run android
 ```

 > With Hyper-V enabled, download and install [Visual Studio Android Emulator](https://aka.ms/vscomemudownload).
 You should run Android device Marshmallow (6.0.0) API Level 23.
+Next, configure Internet Connection for the device.
+See [Enable Internet Connection](http://blog.tpcware.com/2017/03/visual-studio-2017-android-emulation/) for instructions.
 For network access to debugger, you also need to install and configure [Telerik Fiddler](https://blogs.msdn.microsoft.com/visualstudioalm/2015/05/06/using-fiddler-to-monitor-network-traffic-from-the-vs-emulator-for-android/).
+Shake the emulator to display the Developer Menu (Tools > Shake > Play).

 ## DevTools

 In development mode, you can install [React Native Debugger](https://github.com/jhen0409/react-native-debugger) as default debugger. if not install, it will use [Remote Redux DevTools](https://github.com/zalmoxisus/remote-redux-devtools) and [On Debugger](https://github.com/jhen0409/remote-redux-devtools-on-debugger).
+As an alternative, you can install Visual Studio Code with Extensions.

+> Don't forget to Enable Remote JS Debugging, Live Reload, and Hot Reload in the Emulator from the Developer Menu.

 ## Visual Studio Code

 It might be better to debug in a lightweight IDE.
 [Visual Studio Code](https://code.visualstudio.com/) provides a few extensions to debug React Native applications.
-You should install [React Native Tools](https://marketplace.visualstudio.com/items?itemName=vsmobile.vscode-react-native) and [Redux DevTools](https://marketplace.visualstudio.com/items?itemName=jingkaizhao.vscode-redux-devtools).
+Under extensions, install [Flow Language Support](https://marketplace.visualstudio.com/items?itemName=flowtype.flow-for-vscode),  [React Native Tools](https://marketplace.visualstudio.com/items?itemName=vsmobile.vscode-react-native) and [Redux DevTools](https://marketplace.visualstudio.com/items?itemName=jingkaizhao.vscode-redux-devtools).
 Make sure to configure local (custom) server for Redux DevlTools (host: localhost, port: 5678)

+> You may need to install Flow globally: ```npm install -g flow-bin```

 ## Test

-We used [react-native-mock](https://github.com/lelandrichardson/react-native-mock), and test with [Mocha](https://github.com/mochajs/mocha), [Enzyme](https://github.com/airbnb/enzyme).
+We used [react-native-mock](https://github.com/lelandrichardson/react-native-mock), and test with [Jest](https://facebook.github.io/jest/), [Enzyme](https://github.com/airbnb/enzyme).

 ```bash
 $ npm test